Portal chaos puts pressure on hoops coaches in lower levels - NewsBreak

 Texans hit halfway mark with 1 win in another bad season

-HOUSTON (AP) — With just one win through eight games, the Houston Texans look to be headed for their worst season in years.
-The undefeated Eagles beat the Texans 29-17 Thursday night for their third straight loss since the season’s only win over the Jaguars Oct.
-9. The Texans (1-6-1) have arrived at the halfway mark of the season as one of two NFL teams with just one win.
+HOUSTON (AP) — The Houston Texans look to be headed for their worst season in years.
+The undefeated Eagles beat the Texans 29-17 on Thursday night, Houston's third straight loss since the season’s only win over the Jaguars on Oct.
+9.

 Comments / 0